Joint Problems Including Arthritis

 In some cases of arthritis, supplementation of the diet with seaweed (kelp) is also beneficial.
 Denes Complete Healthcare, a natural herbal supplement, contains seaweed as one of the main constituents.
 Seaweed is known to help relieve stiffness and can also assist with weight reduction where obesity is a problem.

-The use of a traditional herbal remedy such as Denes Greenleaf Capsules with a modern nutraceutical supplement such as Denes Green Lipped Mussel & Glucosamine+ combines the unique properties of both to help maintain the health and mobility of joints at their best.
+The use of a traditional herbal remedy such as Denes Urinary & Skin Support (Greenleaf) Capsules with modern nutraceutical supplements such as Denes Mobility Powder combines the unique properties of both to help maintain the health and mobility of joints at their best.

 Ensuring that your dog is not overweight and on a healthy diet is just as important as any treatment.
 Obesity places undue stress upon ligaments and joints and is likely to hasten any degenerative condition.
 This recipe is ideal if you suspect that your dog has a weight problem and can be fed as part of a weight reduction programme.